 Certain per capita disbursements authorized by tribes result in transfers from the Tribal and Other Trust Funds to the Individual Indian Monies (IIM) Trust Funds while certain oil and gas distributions may result in transfers to/from the IIM Trust Funds from/to the Tribal and Other Trust Funds.
-Net transfers of trust funds from the Tribal and Other Trust Funds to the IIM Trust Funds totaled approximately \$55.2 million and \$82.6 million during the years ended September 30, 2015 and 2014, respectively.
+Net transfers of trust funds from the Tribal and Other Trust Funds to the IIM Trust Funds totaled approximately \$28.6 million and \$55.2 million during the years ended September 30, 2016 and 2015, respectively.
 These transfers are reflected as disbursements in the accompanying statements of changes in trust fund balances.
 In addition, pursuant to information provided by BIA, OST historically utilized special deposit accounts maintained within the IIM Trust Funds for both tribal and IIM beneficiaries as suspense accounts, whereby funds are temporarily posted when allocation information is not provided when the funds are received.
 Following receipt of allocation information from BIA, the funds are transferred from the special deposit accounts to the designated tribal and/or IIM account(s).
-Special deposit accounts totaled approximately \$23 million as of September 30, 2015 and 2014.
+Special deposit accounts totaled approximately \$22 million and \$23 million as of September 30, 2016 and 2015, respectively.
 Substantially all of the special deposit account monies held in the IIM Trust Funds relate to historical balances and has not been distributed because the ultimate disposition of the funds has not been determined.
-Since the ultimate disposition is unknown at September 30, 2015, the portion attributable to the Tribal and Other Trust Funds is unknown.
+Since the ultimate disposition is unknown at September 30, 2016, the portion attributable to the Tribal and Other Trust Funds is unknown.